Olmsted Locks and Dam

 The Olmsted Locks and Dam is a locks and wicket dam on the Ohio River at river mile 964.4.
 The project is intended to reduce tow and barge delays by replacing the existing older, and frequently congested, locks and dams Number 52 and Number 53.
 The locks are located about 17 miles upstream from the confluence of the Ohio and Mississippi rivers at Olmsted, Illinois.

-The project is operational while the removal of Locks and Dams 52 and 53 should be completed around 2020.
+The Olmsted has been operational since August 2018 while the removal of Locks and Dams 52 and 53 was completed in 2023.
 The project is both the largest and the most expensive inland waterway project ever undertaken in the United States.

 History

 The US Congress, through the Water Resources Development Act of 1988 first approved a $775 million budget for the project in 1988 (October 1987 Price Levels).
 The lock chambers, completed in 2002, are 110 ft wide and 1200 ft long.

 According to the US Army Corps of Engineers, the new dam and locks will reduce passage time to under one hour with the new system.
 Due to queuing at Lock and Dam Number 52 and Lock and Dam Number 53, it can take cargo traffic 15 to 20 hours each to transit the locks the Olmsted complex is intended to replace.

 When initiated the complex was projected to cost $775 million.
 As of February 2018, the estimated cost of the project is over $3 billion.

 While the project was initially scheduled for completion in 1998, by 2016 it was projected to become operational between 2018 and by 2020, Locks and Dams 52 and 53 would be decommissioned.
+The project became fully operational on August 30, 2018.

 The United States Army Corps of Engineers (USACE), the federal agency responsible for maintaining navigation on the USA's rivers, estimates the delay in completing the project results in a yearly loss of about $640 million to $800 million in lost benefits to the nation.
 While calculating these benefits is complex because of the amount of variables considered, it essentially takes into account the reduced costs industry (or businesses using the river for commerce) would experience if the Olmsted Project was operational versus the current means of transit through the aging and often unreliable Locks and Dams 52 and 53.
 These benefits further calculate the reduced costs in moving cargo through the river versus the next available cheapest alternative, usually by rail or by truck.